marcellovictorino/marcellovictorino.github.io/_posts/2019-03-27-Inference-Confidence-Interval-Hypothesis-Testing.md

 Since the p-value (0.001) is lesser than $$\alpha$$ (0.05), we have evidence to **Reject** the Null Hypotheses, suggesting - with 95% of confidence - that the average height of coffee drinkers is indeed **different** than 175 cm.

 As a sanity check, this result supports the conclusion from the previous test, where we had evidence suggesting the average height of coffee drinkers to be lesser than 175 cm.

+## Main Takeaways
+Note how Hypothesis Testing results does not provide a definitive answer.
+We merely Reject or Fail to Reject the Null Hypothesis.
+Hence, translating the research question into the hypothesis to be tested is the critical step for this Inference method.

+Also, Confidence Interval and Hypothesis Testing only allow to make observations over a Population Parameter.
+In order to make decisions on the individual level, one should use Machine Learning methods such as Regression and Classification (to be covered in the next post!).